Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 ## D Latch

-The SR latch can be modified, to store a bit of data when the Enable is on.
+The SR latch can be modified, to store a bit of data when the Enable bit is on.